ropensci/rcrossref/cran-comments.md

 -------

+This re-submission reduced the size of tarball to less than  5MB.

-This submission implements changes relative to the Crossref REST API migration.
+Overall, this release implements changes relative to the Crossref REST API migration.

+It also fixes CRAN Check errors.

-Please note the maintainer change from Scott Chamberlain to Najko Jahn
+Please note the maintainer change from Scott Chamberlain to Najko Jahn.

 Thanks!

 Najko Jahn